kristinakun/project-visualizing-real-world-data/code/README.md

 Dataset [Etsy Shops Dataset](https://www.kaggle.com/sepidafs/etsy-shops).

-The dataset represents a few chosen attributes of 20k newly created Etsy shops in Nov and Dec 2019.
+The dataset contains the attributes of 20k Etsy shops that have been opened mostly during Nov 2019 and some in Dec 2019.

 <a name="workflow"></a>